amitsaha/optuna-demo/README.md

 ## Key Concepts

+### xgboost

+Boosting as a team of trees:

+1. max_depth: how smart each team member is.
+2. n_estimators: how many team members you have.
+3. learning_rate: how loudly each speaks when forming the final decision.

 ### Single-Objective Optimization

 In single-objective optimization, we aim to maximize a single metric (accuracy).
 Optuna explores the hyperparameter space and finds the configuration that yields the best performance.